 Higher petrol prices would reduce the miles driven.
 This would reduce the number of car accidents, put less wear and tear on roads and cars, and reduce the demand for cars and road repairs.
-How far these things happen would depend on the extent to which miles driven would fall.

 d.
 To reduce the consumption of drugs, the government makes drugs illegal.